Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 A certificate of analysis or test report shall contain at least the following information:

-• the name and address of the laboratory, and the where the test or analysis was carried out, if different from the address of the laboratory,
+• the name and address of the laboratory, and the location where the test or analysis was carried out, if different from the address of the laboratory,

 • unambiguous indication of the analysis or method used and indication of accreditation of the laboratory based on the ISO/IEC 17025 standard for the analysis or method applied and date and body of issue;